All Episodes

 Thanks for your efforts.

-Uh what she's talking about, folks, is uh sh since shortly after nine eleven uh in our local efforts here and it spread through the country through other talk shows and other means.
+What she's talking about, folks, is since shortly after 9-11 in our local efforts here, and it spread through the country through other talk shows and other means, we've taken this home front idea of helping military families with whatever it is they need as their loved ones are deployed in this war and they leave behind families of various sizes.

-So we're we're we stand behind our military families in this area.
+So we stand behind our military families in this area.

-We call it Homefront San Diego, and uh we hope everyone throughout the country would do the same for our military families and just simply be there.
+We call it Homefront San Diego and we hope everyone throughout the country would do the same for our military families and just simply be there.

-Uh and that's what uh Amy's doing down there, and I'm I'm glad she's doing it.
+And that's what Amy's doing down there and I'm glad she's doing it.

-All right, here's Lawrence in is it Callio, Virginia?
+All right, here's Lawrence in, is it Calio, Virginia?

 Hi, Lawrence.